ettebaDwop/dareyProject7/DevOps Tooling Website Solution.md

 sudo yum update
 sudo yum install nfs-utils nfs4-acl-tools -y
 ```
-*Mount /var/www/ and target the NFS server’s export for apps
+*Mount /var/www/ and target the NFS server’s export for apps.
+Verify that NFS was mounted successfully by running *df -h*.
+Make sure that the changes will persist on Web Server after reboot:

 ```
 sudo mkdir /var/www